gerardroche/sublime-monokai-free/README.md

 ### Tests

-[ColorSchemeUnit](https://github.com/gerardroche/sublime_color_scheme_unit) is used for testing.

-To run the tests: install it, open the Command Palette, type "ColorSchemeUnit: Test Suite", and press Enter.
+To run the tests: install [ColorSchemeUnit](https://github.com/gerardroche/sublime_color_scheme_unit), which a testing framework for ST color schemes, open the Command Palette, type "ColorSchemeUnit: Test Suite", and press Enter.

 ### Resources